confluentinc/examples/cloud-etl/docs/index.rst

 Setup
 -----

-Because this demo interacts with real resources in Kinesis, a destination storage service, and |ccloud|, you must set up some initial parameters to communicate with these services.
+Because this demo interacts with real resources in Kinesis or RDS, a destination storage service, and |ccloud|, you must set up some initial parameters to communicate with these services.

 #.
 This demo creates a new |ccloud| environment with required resources to run this demo.
 As a reminder, this demo uses real |ccloud| resources and you may incur charges.